When my daughter wanted a ghost Halloween costume, I jumped at the chance to DIY a classic homemade white bed sheet ghost costume.

-But, I had to think about how she would see behind a bed sheet.
-I didn’t want to just make holes – then you’d see the face inside.
+But, I had to think about how she would see behind bed sheets that are acting like ghost ponchos without the head hole.
+I didn’t want to just make holes in my DIY ghost costume.
+You’d see the face inside.

-Then the idea came to me to use screen material.
-The same thing that keeps the bugs from flying in your house.
+Then, the idea came to me to use screen material.
+The same thing that keeps the bugs from flying into your house.

 The costume ended up being a great hit.
-It may be a Halloween costume but it usually makes an appearance in late September and isn’t entirely put away until Thanksgiving.
+It may be a Halloween costume but it usually makes an appearance well before Halloween night.
+We’re talking late September.
+And it isn’t entirely put away until Thanksgiving.